gabrielsrc/advanced-syllabus/README.md

 ### Advanced OOP and SOLID Principles in TypeScript

-- [ ] **Implementing the Dependency Inversion Principle**: Use abstract classes and interfaces to decouple high-level modules from low-level modules, promoting flexibility and easier testing.
+- **Implementing the Dependency Inversion Principle**: Use abstract classes and interfaces to decouple high-level modules from low-level modules, promoting flexibility and easier testing.

+  - [ ] Identify high-level and low-level modules in a project
+  - [ ] Create abstract classes or interfaces for low-level modules
+  - [ ] Implement dependency injection to invert control
+  - [ ] Refactor existing code to adhere to the principle
+  - [ ] Write unit tests to verify decoupling

-- [ ] **Using mixins and composition**: Leverage TypeScript's mixin pattern and favor composition over inheritance to create more flexible and maintainable code structures.
+- **Using mixins and composition**: Leverage TypeScript's mixin pattern and favor composition over inheritance to create more flexible and maintainable code structures.

+  - [ ] Implement a mixin class in TypeScript
+  - [ ] Apply mixins to a class using TypeScript's mixin pattern
+  - [ ] Create a composition-based design for a specific problem
+  - [ ] Compare and contrast mixin vs inheritance approaches
+  - [ ] Refactor an inheritance-based system to use composition

-- [ ] **Implementing type-safe event emitters**: Create custom event emitters with strong typing to ensure type safety when working with events and callbacks.
+- **Implementing type-safe event emitters**: Create custom event emitters with strong typing to ensure type safety when working with events and callbacks.

+  - [ ] Design a generic EventEmitter class
+  - [ ] Implement strongly-typed event registration and emission
+  - [ ] Create custom event types with payload interfaces
+  - [ ] Add error handling for type mismatches
+  - [ ] Write unit tests for type safety scenarios

-- [ ] **Advanced use of generics in OOP design**: Utilize complex generic types to create highly reusable and type-safe class hierarchies and interfaces.
+- **Advanced use of generics in OOP design**: Utilize complex generic types to create highly reusable and type-safe class hierarchies and interfaces.

+  - [ ] Implement generic constraints for class hierarchies
+  - [ ] Use conditional types with generics
+  - [ ] Create generic factory functions
+  - [ ] Design a generic Repository pattern
+  - [ ] Implement generic decorators

-- [ ] **Implementing the Liskov Substitution Principle**: Ensure that derived classes can be substituted for their base classes without affecting the correctness of the program.
+- **Implementing the Liskov Substitution Principle**: Ensure that derived classes can be substituted for their base classes without affecting the correctness of the program.

+  - [ ] Identify violations of LSP in existing code
+  - [ ] Refactor a class hierarchy to adhere to LSP
+  - [ ] Write unit tests to verify LSP compliance
+  - [ ] Implement contracts or runtime checks for LSP
+  - [ ] Design interfaces that promote LSP adherence

-- [ ] **Applying the Interface Segregation Principle**: Design and implement fine-grained interfaces tailored to specific client needs.
+- **Applying the Interface Segregation Principle**: Design and implement fine-grained interfaces tailored to specific client needs.

+  - [ ] Analyze existing interfaces for potential violations
+  - [ ] Split large interfaces into smaller, more focused ones
+  - [ ] Implement role interfaces for specific behaviors
+  - [ ] Refactor client code to use segregated interfaces
+  - [ ] Write tests to ensure proper interface usage

-- [ ] **Implementing the Open/Closed Principle**: Create extensible systems that are open for extension but closed for modification using abstract classes and interfaces.
+- **Implementing the Open/Closed Principle**: Create extensible systems that are open for extension but closed for modification using abstract classes and interfaces.

+  - [ ] Identify areas in code that frequently change
+  - [ ] Design abstract base classes or interfaces for extensibility
+  - [ ] Implement the Strategy pattern to allow behavior extension
+  - [ ] Use the Template Method pattern for extensible algorithms
+  - [ ] Write tests to verify that extensions don't modify existing code

-- [ ] **Advanced TypeScript decorators**: Implement and use custom property, method, and class decorators to add metadata and modify behavior.
+- **Advanced TypeScript decorators**: Implement and use custom property, method, and class decorators to add metadata and modify behavior.

+  - [ ] Implement a method decorator for logging
+  - [ ] Create a property decorator for validation
+  - [ ] Design a class decorator for dependency injection
+  - [ ] Implement a parameter decorator for type checking
+  - [ ] Combine multiple decorators to create complex behaviors

-- [ ] **Immutable data structures**: Design and implement immutable classes and data structures to improve code predictability and reduce side effects.
+- **Immutable data structures**: Design and implement immutable classes and data structures to improve code predictability and reduce side effects.
+  - [ ] Implement an immutable class using readonly properties
+  - [ ] Create a deep immutable object using recursive readonly types
+  - [ ] Design an immutable list or tree data structure
+  - [ ] Implement efficient update operations for immutable structures
+  - [ ] Write tests to verify immutability and prevent mutations

 ### Architectural Patterns

-- [ ] **Hexagonal Architecture (Ports and Adapters)**: Implement and analyze the benefits of a hexagonal architecture.
+- **Hexagonal Architecture (Ports and Adapters)**: Implement and analyze the benefits of a hexagonal architecture.

+  - [ ] Design the core domain logic
+  - [ ] Implement ports (interfaces) for input and output
+  - [ ] Create adapters for different technologies (e.g., REST API, database)
+  - [ ] Write tests for the core domain logic
+  - [ ] Analyze the benefits of loose coupling and testability

-- [ ] **Clean Architecture**: Apply clean architecture principles to separate concerns and improve maintainability.
+- **Clean Architecture**: Apply clean architecture principles to separate concerns and improve maintainability.

+  - [ ] Define entities and use cases
+  - [ ] Implement the interface adapters layer
+  - [ ] Create the frameworks and drivers layer
+  - [ ] Ensure dependency rule is followed
+  - [ ] Refactor an existing project to follow clean architecture

-- [ ] **CQRS (Command Query Responsibility Segregation)**: Design and implement a system using CQRS pattern.
+- **CQRS (Command Query Responsibility Segregation)**: Design and implement a system using CQRS pattern.

+  - [ ] Separate read and write models
+  - [ ] Implement command handlers
+  - [ ] Create query handlers
+  - [ ] Set up event bus for synchronization
+  - [ ] Optimize read and write operations independently

-- [ ] **Event Sourcing**: Develop an event-sourced system and explore its advantages and challenges.
+- **Event Sourcing**: Develop an event-sourced system and explore its advantages and challenges.

+  - [ ] Design event schema
+  - [ ] Implement event store
+  - [ ] Create projections for different views
+  - [ ] Handle event versioning and migration
+  - [ ] Implement snapshotting for performance optimization

-- [ ] **Interpreter Pattern for Domain-Specific Languages**: Create a simple DSL using the interpreter pattern.
+- **Interpreter Pattern for Domain-Specific Languages**: Create a simple DSL using the interpreter pattern.

+  - [ ] Define the grammar for the DSL
+  - [ ] Implement abstract syntax tree (AST) classes
+  - [ ] Create a parser to build the AST
+  - [ ] Implement the interpret method for each AST node
+  - [ ] Build a simple interpreter for the DSL

-- [ ] **Specification Pattern for Complex Business Rules**: Implement and utilize the specification pattern for flexible rule composition.
+- **Specification Pattern for Complex Business Rules**: Implement and utilize the specification pattern for flexible rule composition.

+  - [ ] Create a base specification interface
+  - [ ] Implement atomic specifications
+  - [ ] Develop composite specifications (AND, OR, NOT)
+  - [ ] Apply specifications to domain objects
+  - [ ] Create a specification builder for easy rule composition

 ## Data Structures and Algorithms